 Airport slot penalty information

-At this time penalty information for not adhering to approved slots is not known.
 However, at certain airports if you don’t meet your slots, your downline approved slots may be cancelled.
 It is expected that the penalty information will be advised via NOTAM.

 Delays for holding for arrival or departure due to congestion should not affect operators.